Methiopropamine: Synthesis

 There is a four-step synthesis of methiopropamine.
 It begins with (thiophen-2-yl)magnesium bromide, which is reacted with propylene oxide, yielding 1-(thiophen-2-yl)-2-hydroxypropane which is reacted with phosphorus tribromide, yielding 1-(thiophen-2-yl)-2-bromopropane which is finally reacted with methylamine, yielding 1-(thiophen-2-yl)-2-methylaminopropane.
+Methiopropamine is off-white, yellowish powder.

 Legal status

 China

 As of October 2015 MPA is a controlled substance in China.